Quackdoc/-Quackdoc.github.io/content/blog/repairmanstips.md

-title = "Computer repairman's cheap tricks and tips for a better time." date = 2023-11-02 template = "page.html"
+title = "Computer repairman's cheap tricks and tips for a better time." date = 2023-11-02 template = "page.html" description = "A page detailing some neat tips to make doing computer repairs more tolerable and reliable."

 [taxonomies]
 tags = ["Linux", "Windows", "Virtualization"] categories = ["Tutorial"]
 +++